wesdig/Angular-FaGame/README.md

 # Fagame

-This is project is for training purpose
+This project is for training purpose

 # Technologie